SebastienBocquet/ConvertibleUAV/doc/source/design.rst

    PID controller

-So in principle, six gains, two limit values for the integral term and two frequency cut-offs for the low pass filter (a total of ten parameters) need to be set for each axis.
+So in principle, six gains, two limiting values for the integral term and two frequency cut-offs for the low pass filter (a total of ten parameters) need to be set for each axis.
 However, the number of free parameters is reduced thanks to the following choices:

   - for the roll and pitch axis:

     * the Kd gain of the PID controller on the angle is set to zero
     * the Ki gain of the PID controller on the angular velocity is set to zero
     * the limit for the integral term thus reduces to one parameter operating on the PID controler on the angle
-    * only one cut-off frequency is necessary for the PID controller operating on the angular velocity So we end up with six parameters for pitch and six parameters for roll.
+    * only one cut-off frequency is necessary for the PID controller operating on the angular velocity

+    So we end up with six parameters for pitch and six parameters for roll.

   - for the yaw axis, only the proportional terms Kp are used, leading to only two parameters to set

-It is necessary to switch to deactivate the integral terms and the yaw control during take-off and just after the normal to hovering flight mode.
+It is necessary to deactivate the integral terms and the yaw control during take-off and just after the normal to hovering flight mode.
 Indeed, we do not want to accumulate errors in the integral terms during these phases.
 In addition, yaw control would add some instability during these particular phases.
-As a result, a switch on the RC transmitter should deactivte the integral terms and reset then to zero.
+As a result, a switch on the RC transmitter should deactivate the integral terms and reset them to zero.
 Also, a potentiometer on the RC transmitter should control the level of yaw control (Kp terms), from zero to full control.